jlblancoc/suitesparse-metis-for-windows/SuiteSparse/README.txt

     lib         'make' places shared libraries for each package here

-    Makefile    to compile all of SuiteSparse:
-                make            compiles SuiteSparse libraries and runs demos make install    compiles SuiteSparse and installs in /usr/local make uninstall  undoes 'make install'
+    Makefile    to compile all of SuiteSparse (except GraphBLAS) make            compiles SuiteSparse libraries and runs demos make install    compiles SuiteSparse and installs in /usr/local make uninstall  undoes 'make install'
-                make library    compiles SuiteSparse libraries (not demos) make distclean  removes all files not in distribution, including ./bin, ./doc, ./lib, and ./include.
+                make library    compiles SuiteSparse libraries (not demos) make distclean  removes all files not in distribution, including ./bin, ./share, ./lib, and ./include.
                 make purge      same as 'make distclean'
                 make clean      removes all files not in distribution, but keeps compiled libraries and demoes, ./lib,
-                                ./doc, and ./include.
+                                ./share, and ./include.
                 make config     displays parameter settings; does not compile

                 Each individual package also has each of the above 'make'